-Whether you’re grilling, barbecuing, baking in the oven or rotisserie, or frying, marinades all work the same way!
+Whether you’re grilling, barbecuing, baking in the oven or rotisserie, frying, or putting in the slow cooker, marinades all work the same way!
 Simply mix the marinade and chicken in a large bag and let it sit before you cook the meat.

 Should I add brown sugar to the chicken marinade?

-No. If you want a sweeter flavor in your meat, choose a marinade that has honey or maple syrup.
+No. If you want a sweeter flavor in your meat, choose a marinade with honey or maple syrup.
 Remember that these natural sweeteners will cook and create a glaze on your chicken!

 Other Chicken Recipes

 Are you looking for other ways to jazz up your chicken?
 Try these recipes!